 The first spray drying tower is built in Port Mort (Normandy, France).

 Alland & Robert invests massively in Research & Development and initiates partnerships with universites for applied and fundamental research on acacia gum.

 A second drying tower is built at the newly acquired production site in Saint-Aubin-sur-Gaillon (Normandy, France).

 For the 1st time, Alland & Robert receives BRC certification, as a result for a very strong Quality management policy.

 Alland & Robert production capacity of acacia gum keeps increasing with the creation of a third spray drying tower.
 Alland & Robert invests 5 million euros in this new equipment and extends storage spaces for its raw materials and end products.

 Representing the 6th generation, Charles Alland and Anne-Sophie Alland join the company.
 In Saint-Aubin, Alland & Robert expands with a new technological & culinary platform for training, and a new laboratory for quality control, quality assurance & applied research.

-Alland & Robert's expertise is now 135 years old, and recognized internationnally by the biggest food companies and manufacturers.
-Alland & Robert exports products on all continents in 69 countries via a network of 39 local distributors.
+Alland & Robert' expertise is now 138 years old.
+The company is internationally recognized as the leading manufacturer of natural gums, and particularly acacia gum.
+Alland & Robert now exports products on all continents in 70 countries via a network of 40 local distributors.